aheissenberger/boot2docker/README.md

 So the build process goes like this:

+`boot2docker build`
+or using this fork
+`boot2docker build git@github.com:aheissenberger/boot2docker.git`

+Requirement:
+* git client installed
+* docker running on your system (start with `boot2docker init`)

+or manually:
 ```
 # $ sudo docker build -t steeve/boot2docker-base base/
 # OR for most uses, avoid re-building and downloading lots of ubuntu packages by: